 Test mode allows an analyst to run a query on a sample set of data.
 This use case is meant for the scenario where the analyst may be iterating while trying to author the desired query.
 The user can specify the size of data to run the query on.
 In the current default setting of a sample size of 100MB – these queries are complete in a few seconds.
 While this mode is similar in intention and design of the TABLESAMPLE clause in Hive – there are a few important differences:

 - Table Sample allows users to only specify percentages of the total dataset to sample, rather than the absolute value.
 This can be problematic when the size of the dataset is not known.

 - There is currently no way in the hive to specify sampling for all the tables in a query.
 Table Sample clause has to be specified separately for each table used in the query.

 - The TableSample clause is fairly complex – especially when it needs to be applied over multiple tables.
 For analysts unfamiliar with the syntax – thinking about it and getting it right is a distraction from the original goal to come up with the best query.
 By contrast in QPal – the analyst can just click on a checkbox to run a query in test mode.

 Constrained Mode Query Run

-While sample size is an important and interesting metric for limiting query execution, what users really care about is the time it takes to complete a query.
+While the sample size is an important and interesting metric for limiting query execution, what users really care about is the time it takes to complete a query.
 When iterating over queries, it is sometimes acceptable to have partial results as long as the query returns within certain time bounds.
-Our system allows you to run Hive queries in such a mode – The end user can specify:
+Our system allows you to run Hive queries in such a mode – The end-user can specify:

 - The minimum time period for which a query should run